Ishotihadus/usamin/README.md

 #### Notes about lazy loading data

 - Frozen.
 Modification is not allowed.
-- A key list of Hash is based on not hash tables but arrays.
-An index access to hash costs O(n).
+- Hash objects are based on not hash tables but arrays.
+An index access to an object costs O(n).

 ### Generating